In 'Tammy,' Melissa McCarthy returns to Midwestern roots

 Tammy's journey along country roads, in stifling summer humidity, eventually leads her and Pearl to ladies' man Earl (Gary Cole) and his quiet son Bobby (Mark Duplass) with the promise for a new lease on life.

-"Just traveling, driving all up and down these little back roads, there are a lot of rural people in the world," Falcone said.
+"Just travelling, driving all up and down these little back roads, there are a lot of rural people in the world," Falcone said.
 "And I think it's fun to get to do a comedy that's about people from a small town."
-(Editing by Patricia Reaney and Steve Orlofsky)